The Best Indoor Solar Lights

 This lamp earned a spot on our list by including a USB plug on its charging station for a little extra usability.
 This can be a great addition in emergencies, or even on normal days when you need an extra power source for your phone.

-It has more than 120 reviews and maintains a 4.5/5 star rating.
 Its price is a bit higher than others on this list but comes highly recommended.

 Anpress Gooseneck Lamp